Summer in Colombia: Another way to experience the Caribbean

 Aimarawa: the opposite of mass tourism

-Being close to the sea without being surrounded by noise.
-Being able to walk barefoot without having to deal with crowds.
-Sleeping with the breeze, not the air conditioning.
-That's summer too.
-One that doesn't exhaust you, but rather gives you something back.
+Being close to the sea without being overwhelmed by noise.
+Walking barefoot without crowds.
+Sleeping with the ocean breeze, not with the hum of an air conditioner.
+That, too, is summer—the kind that doesn’t drain you, but restores something within you.

 Are you coming this summer?